fubel/synthehicle/README.md

 ## Dataset

 The 17 hour Synthehicle dataset consists of 64 scenes in four different weather conditions, 16 different camera setups, and 340 camera videos.
-It is freely available via the following download links (note: the data is currently being loaded onto a server provided for this purpose.
-The download links will be made available in early September):
+It is freely available via the following download links provided [here](DOWNLOAD.md).

-* Dataset with `mp4` videos
-* Ground truth for tracking (COCO format)
-* Ground truth for depth estimation
-* Ground truth ground truth for semantic, instance and panoptic segmentation
-* Full (raw, HD) jpg's for all 612'000 frames

-f you are only interested in performing RGB-based tracking (single- or multi-cam), you only need to download the first link.

 ## Evaluation & Baselines

-Evaluation scripts for all the tasks will be provided soon alongside an official evaluation server to test models against ground truth for several tasks.
+Evaluation scripts for all the tasks will be provided soon alongside an official evaluation server to test models against ground truth for several tasks (by end of September 2022).

 ## Generate Data